-- Provide for the dedication of reserves to meet the documented educational, recreational, cultural, social, and other community service needs of the community. - Provide for the taking of money in place of land for municipal reserve (MR), school reserve (SR) municipal school reserve (MSR) and/or community services reserve (CSR), in accordance with the Municipal Government Act and based on the recommendations of the County and relevantschool board. - Provide for the identification and protection of environmentally significant land or hazard land through the dedication of environmental reserve (ER) or environmental reserve easements. - Provide direction on the timing of reserve dedication.
+- · Provide for the dedication of reserves to meet the documented educational, recreational. cultural, social, and other community service needs of the community. - · Provide for the identification and protection of environmentally significant land or hazard land through the dedication of environmental reserve (ER) or environmental reserve easements.